 To broaden our students’ cultural awareness, they get to spend some time with some very special guests each year.
 Every other year Ngarrindjerri and Peramangk people visit our school.
 They involve the children in a variety of cultural activities including traditional dance, art, craft and story-telling.

 Creating and learning with technology, Tech Shed gives our students a chance to try their hand at practical skills and crafts.
 Constructing projects from various materials, students have the chance to participate at a level suited to their skills.
 The children work in small groups, closely supervised by a School Services Officer (SSO).
 Those with additional needs benefit from extra sessions as part of the “One Plan” goals and form a part of our Intervention Programs.

 To teach our students about sustainable living, we have a seasonal garden where we grow our own fruit and vegetables.
 The students learn about where their food comes from, composting and sustainable gardening practices.
 A separate butterfly garden has also provided learning opportunities for maths, science and literacy.

 Using fresh produce from our school garden, our students learn how to prepare and cook healthy, delicious meals, while learning about healthy eating and nutrition.
 Students are also encouraged to consider the impact of food on their environment and use reusable or recyclable materials to store and transport their food.

 In term 4 of each year, we run swimming lessons for our students.
-Reception to year 2 students use our on-site pool and are coached by a qualified swimming instructor, while our year 3-5 students are transported by bus to the Woodside Pool.
+Reception and year 1 students use our on-site pool and are coached by qualified swimming instructors, while our year 2-5 students are transported by bus to the Woodside Pool.

-Our year 7 students have access to the Murraylands Aquatic Centre as part of their annual Murray Bridge camp, with a 2 day aquatics program.
+Our year 6 and 7 students have access to the Murraylands Aquatic Centre as part of their annual Murray Bridge 2 day aquatics program.